 Climate change, says the Food and Agricultural Organisation's senior locust forecaster Keith Cressman, is altering the dynamics of pest control and reproduction.
 He says that if this trend of increased frequency of cyclones in the Indian Ocean continues, then it will translate into an increase in locust swarms.
-In 2020. there were widespread locust attacks from Kenya to Pakistan, considered the worst in the last three decades.
-Locust swarms, square km, first entered Pakistan through Iran in June 2019.
+In 2020, there were widespread locust attacks from Kenya to Pakistan, considered the worst in the last three decades.
+Locust swarms, which can have up to 40-80 million individuals and spread over 100 square km, first entered Pakistan through Iran in June 2019.
 They managed to breed in Pakistan's Balochistan province and then swept across the country's southern agricultural belt.
 Farmers in Pakistan complained of losing up to 50% of their cotton crop.
-The National Disaster Management Authority (NDMA) had to procure thousands of liters of insecticide to control these locust swarms (Khan, 2022a).
+The National Disaster Management Authority (NDMA) had to procure thousands of liters of insecticide to control these locust swarms (Khan,2022a).